Poems of Lament

 by Sarah Suzanne Noble

-As a young wife and mother of two small children, Sarah Noble underwent two back surgeries in five years, recovered from PPD, wrestled with insomnia, and recovered from concussions and other injuries.
-She wrote, painted, planted and did whatever she could to seek God’s face and cultivate beauty in a season of suffering.
-The poems she wrote to express the cries of her heart are offered here in the hopes of providing language to others who suffer.
-Like the psalms of David, they honestly express feelings, questions, and desires to God.
+As a young wife and mother of two small children, Sarah underwent two back surgeries in five years, recovered from PPD, wrestled with insomnia, and recovered from concussions and other injuries.
+Her laments, like the psalms of David, honestly express feelings, questions, and desires to God.

-Organized into four categories: Pain, Beauty, Christ, and Wonder; Sarah’s verses cover the spectrum of admiration, praise, confession, supplication, and lament.
-The text is interspersed with Sarah’s paintings and photos.
-The result is a collection that breathes worship.
-May it offer comfort to others who find themselves in a difficult place of waiting for answers, for relief, and for miracles.
+This collection breathes worship.
+It will offer comfort to others who find themselves in a difficult place of waiting for answers, for relief, and for miracles.

 I CRY UNTO YOU, O LORD